github/docs/content/get-started/exploring-projects-on-github/following-people.md

 ## Following a user on {% data variables.product.product_name %}

-1. Visit a user profile you want to follow by clicking on their user image.
+1. Click a user image to display that user's profile.

 ![Username](../../../assets/images/help/profile/user-profile-image.png)